How We Charge

 The potential fees involved will be explained to you and a detailed s.150 Legal Costs letter will be provided after the initial consultation should you wish to proceed with Liston Family Law.
 If there is any expected increase in the initial estimate this will be clearly communicated to you and an updated s.150 Legal Costs letter will be sent to you.

-We understand that with every case being different, every client’s financial circumstances is also different.
+We understand that with as every case is different, every client’s financial circumstances is also different.
 We offer structured payment options and will discuss our fees with you in detail so that you know from the outset what your legal fees will most likely be.
 There will be no surprises in our final bill, and we find this helps clients who are already dealing with a significant amount of stress.

 Fixed Fees